MySQL - Database Export

-The simplest way of exporting a table data into a text file is using SELECT...INTO OUTFILE statement that exports a query result directly into a file on the server host.
+The simplest way of exporting a table data into a text file is by using the SELECT...INTO OUTFILE statement that exports a query result directly into a file on the server host.

-The syntax for this statement combines a regular SELECT with INTO OUTFILE filename at the end.
-The default output format is the same as for LOAD DATA, so the following statement exports the tutorials_tbl table into /tmp/tutorials.txt as a tab-delimited, linefeed-terminated file:
+The syntax for this statement combines a regular SELECT command with INTO OUTFILE filename at the end.
+The default output format is the same as it is for the LOAD DATA command.
+So, the following statement exports the tutorials_tbl table into /tmp/tutorials.txt as a tab-delimited, linefeed-terminated file.

 mysql> SELECT * FROM tutorials_tbl -> INTO OUTFILE '/tmp/tutorials.txt';

-You can change the output format using options to indicate how to quote and delimit columns and records.
-To export the tutorial_tbl table in CSV format with CRLF-terminated lines, use this statement:
+You can change the output format using various options to indicate how to quote and delimit columns and records.
+To export the tutorial_tbl table in a CSV format with CRLF-terminated lines, use the following code.

 mysql> SELECT * FROM passwd INTO OUTFILE '/tmp/tutorials.txt' -> FIELDS TERMINATED BY ',' ENCLOSED BY '"' -> LINES TERMINATED BY '\r\n';